 Private schools are a fairly new concept in Myanmar and typically offer the national curriculum with a distinct focus on English.
 These schools are mainly targeted towards middle-class families and offer smaller class sizes and a wider range of extracurricular activities at a much more affordable rate than international schools.

-Since their inception in 2012, private schools have enjoyed consistently high levels of enrolment, as they offer an excellent standard of education and allow students to develop their English-language proficiency.
-Expat children are also likely to experience less culture shock than they would at public schools.
+Since their inception in 2012, private schools enjoyed consistently high levels of enrolment, as they offered an excellent standard of education and allowed students to develop their English-language proficiency.
+Expat children would also likely experience less culture shock than they would at public schools.
+However, the ongoing political crisis has severely impacted private school operations, with many closing due to safety concerns and economic instability.

 International schools in Myanmar

-Expat parents moving to Myanmar who wish for their children to continue in their home country’s curriculum or learn a global curriculum should consider an international school.
+If you’re an expat parent moving to Myanmar and wish for your children to continue in your home country’s curriculum or learn a global curriculum, you should consider an international school, although options are now severely limited by the ongoing crisis.

 International schools have long been permitted to operate in Myanmar and are mostly based in Yangon.
 The English National Curriculum and American curriculum are the most popular offerings, with many schools also offering the International Baccalaureate programme.
-Though not as common, French and Singaporean curricula are also on offer in Myanmar.
+Although not as common, French and Singaporean curricula are also on offer in Myanmar.
+However, many international schools have reduced operations or temporarily relocated due to safety concerns since 2021.

-These schools offer expat children an opportunity to retain their home language and culture while meeting other expat families and still learning about Myanmar’s rich heritage.
+These schools offer your children an opportunity to retain their home language and culture while meeting other expat families and still learning about Myanmar’s rich heritage.
+However, you should carefully assess current safety conditions and school availability before making educational decisions.

 Special-needs education in Myanmar

 Myanmar implemented an Inclusive Education policy to ensure the integration of children with special educational needs into mainstream public schools.
-That said, this rarely happens due to a lack of enforcement of the policy and inadequate resources.
+That said, this rarely happens due to a lack of policy enforcement and inadequate resources.

-Nevertheless, children with mild support needs are permitted by law to be accommodated in mainstream schools.
+Children with mild support needs are accommodated in mainstream schools.
 Children with visual, physical and hearing impairments and developmental impediments have access to one of 12 specialised schools in Yangon and Mandalay.

-Private and international schools are the best alternative for expat children, as they are more likely to have the resources to adapt the learning environment and curricula to suit a child's needs.
-Parents should contact international and private schools to find out about the respective accommodations offered at each school.
+Private and international schools are the best alternative for expat children, as they are more likely to have the resources to adapt the learning environment and curricula to suit your child’s needs.
+Contact international and private schools to find out about the respective accommodations offered at each school, although availability may be limited due to current circumstances.

 Tutors in Myanmar

-Tutors can also be an invaluable resource for expat children, since they can help them learn a new language or maintain proficiency in their home language.
-They can also help with adapting to a new curriculum and language through online or in person lessons.
+Tutors can also be a priceless resource for expat children, since they can help them learn a new language or maintain proficiency in their home language.
+They can also help with adapting to a new curriculum and language through online or in-person lessons.

-The recommended tutoring companies in Myanmar, include TeacherOn, Tutoroo and Apprentus.
+Recommended tutoring companies in Myanmar include TeacherOn, Tutoroo and Apprentus.

 Expat Health Insurance